- Refer a patient to a specialist

 Before the chickenpox vaccine, the varicella-zoster virus was rampant in children worldwide.
 However, after the vaccine was developed, chickenpox became virtually non-existent.
-Shingles, on-the-other-hand, is still a prevalent condition caused by the same virus as chickenpox.
-For those who have been vaccinated for the chickenpox, the likelihood of acquiring the chickenpox and shingles is minuscule.
+Shingles, however, is still a prevalent condition caused by the same virus as chickenpox.
+The likelihood of acquiring chickenpox and shingles is minuscule for those vaccinated for chickenpox.
 However, those who did not receive the vaccine, as a child or adult, are still at risk today.

-Chickenpox is a highly contagious disease that is still active, but the chance of contracting the virus is slim due to the available vaccine.
-It is recommended to receive the vaccine, which comes in two doses, as a young child.
-However, it is encouraged for adults to be immunized if an individual has not been previously vaccinated or if they have not had the chickenpox.
-An unvaccinated child or adult who has the chickenpox will develop an itchy rash that will eventually scab over in 4 to 7 days.
-In the beginning, the rash is generally localized to the trunk and face, but it will spread to the entire body as the virus progresses.
+Chickenpox is a highly contagious disease still active, but the chance of contracting the virus is slim due to the available vaccine.
+It is recommended to receive the vaccine, which comes in two doses, as a child.
+However, it is encouraged for adults to be immunized if an individual has not been vaccinated or has not had chickenpox.
+An unvaccinated child or adult with chickenpox will develop an itchy rash that will eventually scab over in 4 to 7 days.
+Initially, the inflammation is generally localized to the trunk and face but will spread to the entire body as the virus progresses.
 Other symptoms can include fatigue, lack of appetite, and a fever.
-The chickenpox vaccination, like with any vaccine, does not promise immunity but does significantly reduce the occurrence and symptom severity if it is contracted.
+The chickenpox vaccination, like any vaccine, does not promise immunity but significantly reduces the occurrence and symptom severity if it is contracted.

-After the chickenpox, the virus remains dormant in your body, usually attaching itself to nerve tissue in the spinal cord.
-Years later, typically when a person is over the age of 50, the virus can become active again, but this time the virus presents itself as shingles.
+After chickenpox, the virus remains dormant in your body, usually attaching itself to nerve tissue in the spinal cord.
+Years later, typically, when a person is over 50, the virus can become active again, but this time it presents as shingles.
 Not every person who has had chickenpox will develop shingles.
-Shingles are incredibly painful, so it is crucial to do everything in your power to prevent the condition.
-Symptoms include a rash that presents on one side of the body, which is painful and sensitive to touch.
-However, cases have been reported where there is no presenting rash, but localized nerve pain that lasts for a few weeks.
+Shingles are excruciating, so doing everything possible to prevent the condition is crucial.
+Symptoms include a rash on one side of the body, which is painful and sensitive to touch.
+However, cases have been reported with no presenting inflammation but localized nerve pain that lasts for a few weeks.
 Other symptoms are fever, headache, and fatigue.
 Shingles, much like chickenpox, is highly contagious.
-The virus can be passed from the open sores to those who are not immune — for instance, an individual who has never been immunized or has never had the chickenpox.
-However, instead of developing shingles, the unprotected person will be infected with chickenpox.
+The virus can be passed from the open sores to those who are not immune — for instance, an individual who has never been immunized or has never had chickenpox.
+However, the unprotected person will be infected with chickenpox instead of developing shingles.

 As stated previously, there are vaccinations available for both chickenpox and shingles.
 The chickenpox vaccine is a routine vaccination administered in childhood.
-Still, it can be given into adulthood for those who did you have chickenpox as a child or were not immunized previously.
+Still, it can be given into adulthood for those who had chickenpox as a child or were not immunized.
 The shingles vaccine is available to people over the age of 50.
-This vaccination may only be effective for up to five years, so it is essential to stay aware and up-to-date on your immunizations.
-It is a preventative measure, and will not help if a person currently has shingles.
-Speak with a doctor today at Shifa4U to see if the chickenpox or shingles vaccine is right for you.
+This vaccination may only be effective for up to five years, so staying aware and up-to-date on your immunizations is essential.
+It is a preventative measure and will not help if someone has shingles.
+Speak with a doctor at Cura4U to see if the chickenpox or shingles vaccine suits you.